Medically reviewed by Darshita Thakkar, Masters in Clinical Nutrition

 - Since oats are extremely low in calories; you may feel tired and undernourished at the end of the day.
-To overcome this shortcoming, you can eat additional vegetables and fruits to restore the balance.
+To overcome this shortcoming, you can eat additional vegetables and fruits to restore balance.

 - The oatmeal diet is a very restrictive diet that excludes other healthy foods.
 This may impact your metabolism.
 Tweak your diet plan in such a way that it is less restrictive.
 This will help you keep up with the diet.

-- Eating oatmeal every single day will bore you and after a point of time, you will start to detest your diet.
+- Eating oatmeal every single day will bore you and after a point in time, you will start to detest your diet.
 You can avoid this by cooking oats in different ways and including other healthy foods.